armory/docs/content/en/borealis/ui/borealis-status-ui.md

 ---
-title: Borealis UI Overview
+title: Status UI
-linkTitle: Borealis UI
 description: >
-  The Borealis UI has two main uses.
-You can monitor the status of your deployments and perform administrative tasks such as user and secrets management.
+  Monitor the status of your deployments and approve or rollback deployments.
 exclude_search: true
-weight: 40
 ---

-The [**Deployment Status** UI](#deployment-status-ui) provides an overview of all the deployments you have access to and their status at a glance.
-When you select a deployment, you're shown more granular details, such as when the deployment started and who started it.

-The [**Configuration** UI](#configuration-ui) is where you perform actions such as managing users and secrets.

 ## Deployment Status UI